Entrepreneurship for Kids Program in Schools

 The recommendations on the program are available here.

-The program is modular and includes a variety of modules from the entrepreneurial arena and about personal development and empowerment.
+The program includes a variety of modules from the entrepreneurial arena, and manages in developing entrepreneurial competencies in children and nurturing the strengths of each of them.

 The program is fitted for the k-12 education system and can be applied in schools independently after training.
 Click here to read about it in detail.